ReconCycle/ros_vision_pipeline/readme.md

 Now in **Configuration Sets** save to `User Set 1` so that it can be loaded again easily.

+For fine tuning:
+- In **Auto Function Parameters** set `Target gray Value` to `50`

+If the FPS is very low (sub 5 fps) it could be because there is not enough light and the continuous exposure is turning up the exposure time.
+To fix this, open up the aperture or use more light in the room.

 The camera uses the [pypylon api](https://github.com/basler/pypylon) and this is installed in this docker image.